Kenji1245/Dissertation_MSc/README.md

 # Aim of the Project
 The aim of the project is to design a NoSQL Database with a user-friendly interface for easy retrieval of unstructured data.

-for additional information of this project, please check my report
+for additional information on this project, please check my report "Designing a NoSQL Database with a user-friendly interface for easy retrieval of unstructured data", which can be accessed on my GitHub.

 # Introduction
 This software application contains a search engine that is capable of easily retrieving unstructured data from a NoSQL Database (MongoDB).
 This is done by implementing a natural language processing method known as BERT to interpret information within text and retrieve it by query.